 And it reminds me how wise it is to question the reason-why behind what we do.

 If we blindly copy “the way it’s always been done” like drones, then we may miss something important.

-What if it works, but only after you tweak the instructions to fit your situation?
+What if no contact works, but only if you tweak the instructions to fit your situation?

 The pot roast cooks fine, whether the ends are cut off or not.
 What matters more is how it is cooked, not whether the ends are removed.
 Unless the situation calls for it (a small oven.)

 And, the same is true for whether no contact works or not (meaning: how it is done, not whether it IS done or not…)

 After mentoring thousands of men and women the world over, I found many situations required a tweak or two.
 Pure no contact was not optimal.

 The no contact rule works and does the job mostly.
 But, it can backfire.
 And it will if we are not thinking about what we are doing.
 And so, we must use our brains rather than blindly following a rule without concern.

 A risk with following strict no contact which I warn my clients about.

 The truth is there are caveats to be aware of when following the no contact rule.